kcaf/D20plus/README.md

-# Roll20 Plus
+# D20+

-"Roll20 Plus" is a userscript built with ♥ to enhance your Roll20 experience.
+D20+ is a userscript built with ♥ to enhance your Roll20 experience.
 This userscript was built off the [d20-boilerplate](https://github.com/kcaf/d20-boilerplate).
 Compatible  with certain character sheets.